Willy Tiedjen: Later career

 Later in World War I, several of Tiedjen's animal and genre scenes were circulated as Feldpost postcards.
 These included humorous works such as Gefangenentransport ("Prisoner transport"), depicting a German soldier carrying two geese, which reflected both his reputation as an "Entenmaler" and the lighter side of wartime imagery.

 By the 1920s, Tiedjen had achieved international recognition.
 In 1927, several of his paintings were purchased directly from the artist by the California hotelier and collector William A. Matern; after Matern's death, many were donated to the Orthopedic Hospital in Los Angeles.

 In the late 1930s, Willy Tiedjen was among the Munich artists associated with Rosenheim art circles, mentioned alongside painters such as Walter Geffcken, Hans von Hayek, Erich Kubierschky, and Edmund Steppes.

 On 22 January 1936, Salzburger Volksblatt reported that Tiedjen celebrated his 50th birthday in Munich.
 A solo exhibition was planned by the Munich Artists’ Association in his honor.

 A 1941 Hamburger Tageblatt article noted Tiedjen's 60th birthday.
 Tiedjen was lauded by regime-aligned press as an “old follower of the Führer,” asserting he had lived in Munich for nearly forty years.
-The article claimed he had served with the Freikorps von Epp in the “liberation” of Munich and, during Hitler’s early Kampfzeit, had gifted a painting Munich Duck Wedding Festival (Münchener Entenhochzeitsfest) to Hitler, and in return receiving a generously appointed artist’s studio.
+The article claimed he had served with the Freikorps von Epp in the “liberation” of Munich and, during Adolf Hitler’s early Kampfzeit, had gifted a painting Munich Duck Wedding Festival (Münchener Entenhochzeitsfest) to Hitler, and in return receiving a generously appointed artist’s studio.
 The same article lamented that he was disparagingly called an “Entenmaler” (“duck painter”), arguing that such a label failed to capture his work in German landscapes.

 During the Second World War, Tiedjen lost his Schwabing studio in Munich, forcing him to relocate part of his practice to Garmisch-Partenkirchen.